Dog howling is a common act of action in their communication.

 Safety And Security

-It is another common reason for howling at sirens may be for safety and security.
+Another common reason for howling at sirens may be for safety and security.

 It is in their behavior that they scream whenever they see or hear anything unusual.
-Or new, or potentially dangerous in their environment.
+Or new or potentially dangerous in their environment.

-Assuming the sirens as threats they start howling to alert you about the danger and seek your attention.
+Assuming the sirens as threats, they start howling to alert you about the danger and seek your attention.

-You need to try to give the dog a proper safe environment.
+It would help if you tried to give the dog a proper safe environment.

 But does your dog show other symptoms of distress?

-Such as hiding under furniture, fleeing away from the noise, or putting their tail between their legs.
+Such as hiding under furniture, fleeing from the noise, or putting their tail between their legs.
 Then these sounds likely won’t affect them.